 The Cochrane library is an independent high-quality evidence resource for healthcare decision making.
 You can search the database for evidence on certain treatments, as well as investigating all the information on a particular disease.
 Follow @CochraneLibrary on Twitter

 The European Network for the Cure of ALS (ENCALS) aims to develop a European trial network and initiate collaborations in Europe.
-They also hold a two-day annual meeting in May.
+They also hold a two-day annual meeting each year.
 Follow #ENCALS on Twitter

 A unique, free, information resource for biomedical and health researchers.
 All our research grants from 2011 onwards are required to submit all publications to Europe PubMed Central (Europe PMC) by means of open access.
 Follow @EuropePMC_news on Twitter